hanmmmmm/Google-Cartographer-SLAM-with-Velodyne16/README.md

 To use these files on your robot, you could create your own ros package in catkin_ws or simply move these files into corresponding location in the installed Cartographer_ros package.
 Remember to modify the link names of lidar, IMU, base_link and etc.

+If everything is set correctly, using roslaunch to start the sensors and cartographer_launch_file, and RVIZ will automatically open.